 In April, the Club co-hosts an annual Environmental Case Competition with the Delaware Environmental Institute (DENIN) and the Green Grants Program of the UD Sustainability Task Force.
 UD undergraduate students are encouraged to participate in celebration of Earth Month!

-Winning individuals or teams will be awarded monetary prizes: $500 for first place and $250 for second place in the form of gift cards.
+Winning individuals or teams will be awarded monetary prizes: $500 for first place and $250 for second place in the form of Visa and/or Amazon gift cards.
 Additionally, the UD Green Grants team will work with the winner to potentially turn their idea into a reality (subject to feasibility).